 This point is shaped like a gibbous moon (yeah, Google that!), but for this routine, we’ll focus on the top portion of the point, which is about the size of the first joint of your thumb.
 The point is as high as your thumb is wide, beginning at the inside edge of the foot and going until about three quarters of the width of the top inside quadrant.
 That would be close to the length of your thumb from the base of the first knuckle to the tip of the thumb.

-Place your left thumb underneath the ball of your foot so that it is parallel to the bottom of the ball and angled slightly upwards.
+To help you locate the point on a child, I’m walking you through how to locate this point on yourself first.
+So you’ll place your left thumb underneath the ball of your foot so that it is parallel to the bottom of the ball and angled slightly upwards.
 Line up the base of the thumb knuckle with the inside edge of the foot.
 The area covered by your thumb gives you a good approximation of where to massage.

 How to Massage the Chinese Reflexology Stomach Point

 Use your thumb pad to massage the Stomach reflexology point in an up and down motion, where up is towards the toe tips and down is towards the heel.
 For a Stomach bug, I would recommend massaging this point on your dhild for 30 seconds on each foot.

 When practicing on a child, use a firm pressure, but not too hard—like what you’d use to scrub permanent marker off their foot.
 This applies for kids five and up.
 For younger children (2 to 4 years), use the pressure you’d use to rub some crumbs off their face.